 4. Daily Challenges as the name suggests, a new challenge appears every 24 hours

-There are 2 methods for teachers to create Missions for students - in the Teacher Dashboard and in the app.
+There are 2 methods for teachers to create Missions for students: 1 in the Teacher Dashboard, or 2. in the Makers Empire 3D app.

-The easiest way for teachers to create and assign tasks for their students is to create Missions in the Teacher Dashboard:
+The easiest way for teachers to create and assign tasks for their students is to create a Teacher Mission in the Teacher Dashboard.
+Simply go to Class Management > Teacher Missions and follow the steps to create a new mission, or assign a ready-made Makers Empire mission.

-Students will get a notification in the app that will take them to the Mission.
+Students will get a notification in the Makers Empire 3D app telling them that you've assigned a mission to them.

-It is also possible for students to create their own missions and invite each other to attempt them.
+It is also possible for students and teachers to create their own missions in the Makers Empire 3D app and invite each other to attempt them.
 To do this:

 1. Go to the Mission Maker 'launch pad'.